-I have lived microwave-free for over a decade.
+I have lived microwave-free for well over a decade.
 It’s the way I roll both at home and in my kitchen work space.
 And guess what?
 We survive!
 We use the oven to heat up something large and a pan and stove for smaller things.
 Yes, even at work.
 It’s lunchtime and we all grab a pot or a pan and heat up our lunch.
 It’s absolutely easy and totally doable.
 And worth it, especially when there is a wealth of evidence that shows how the microwave is harming your health.

 The microwave is has always been a bit of a controversial appliance.
 Any benefits of convenience certainly don’t outweigh the potential negative risks.
 I always aim to live in a way that supports my optimal health and wellness, so whether it’s GMOs, additives in our children’s food, toxins in beauty care or hazardous cleaning products, I eliminate any harmful or untested ingredients, equipment or products from my home.
 When in doubt, I get it out, because it is possible that your microwave is harming your health.